hamishwillee/PX4-user_guide/en/config/battery.md

 ## Overview

-Battery Estimation Tuning uses the measured voltage and current (if available) to estimate the remaining battery capacity, so that the vehicle is not used to the point that it runs out of power and crashes (or the battery is damaged due to deep-discharge).
+Battery Estimation Tuning uses the measured voltage and current (if available) to estimate the remaining battery capacity.
+This is important because it allows PX4 to take action when the vehicle is close to running out of power and crashing (and also to prevent battery damage due to deep-discharge).

 PX4 provides a number of (progressively more effective) methods that can be used to estimate the capacity: